SHLFab/shl-toolbox/README.md

 - You can now edit the commands in ```shl-toolbox/commands``` in the editor of your choice and test them by running them directly in the Rhino Python script editor.

+***Notes on local paths:
+- Scripts shlMakeBox.py and shlMakeSlidingLidBox.py contain a local path to a logo hatch.
+Change this path to a desired solid-hatch logo to engrave on the box.
+See example files. ***
 ## Compiling

 The goal of compilation is: